Ialoveni District: Fauna

-Fauna typical of central Europe this mammals such as foxes, hedgehogs, deer, wild boar, ermine, ferret and more.
-Of birds: owl, stork, hawk, sparrow, starling, crow, egret, partridges and others.
+The fauna is typical of central Europe.
+There are mammals such as foxes, hedgehogs, deer, wild boar, ermine, ferret, and more.
+Birds include: owl, stork, hawk, sparrow, starling, crow, egret, partridges, and others.

 Flora

-Forests occupy 18.3% of the district and are complemented by oak, english oak, hornbeam, maple, linden, ash and others.
-From plants: wormwood, black, clover, knotweed, nettle, fescue and more.
+Forests occupy 18.3% of the district; they are complemented by oak, english oak, hornbeam, maple, linden, ash, and other trees.
+Plants include: wormwood, black, clover, knotweed, nettle, fescue, and more.

 Rivers

-District is located in the Nistru river basin and its tributaries that cross the district: Botna (152 km) and Isnovat River (59 km).
-They are also certified more than a hundred water bodies, in half of them raised fish.
+The district is located in the basin of the Nistru River and two of its tributaries: the Botna River (152 km) and the Ișnovăț River (59 km).
+There are also more than a hundred water bodies, half of which are stocked with fish.